Countdown Timer showing days, hours, minutes, and seconds remaining

 • STIR/SHAKEN reduces risk but does not fully eliminate illegally spoofed calls.

-No. STIR/SHAKEN reduces illegal spoofing and improves traceability, but it does not fully prevent spoofed calls.
+No. STIR/SHAKEN helps reduce illegally spoofed calls and improves traceability, but it does not fully prevent spoofing from occurring.

 Why Spoofed Calls Can Still Get Through